-In the Promised Land, God’s people were meant to love him, and worship him, and do good.
+In the Promised Land, God’s people, the Israelites, were meant to love him, and worship him, and do good.
 And sometimes they did.
 Do remember King Solomon?
-He built God a beautiful temple to live in and be worshiped in.
+He built God a beautiful temple to be worshiped in.
 But over time even Solomon stopped worshiping God.
 And Solomon stopped doing good.
-Soon the nation of Israel was divided into two separate nations: Israel in the north, and Judah in the south.
+Eventually something terrible happened.
+Israel was divided into two separate nations: Israel in the north, and Judah in the south.
 Every single king of Israel was bad.
 And in Judah sometimes the kings were good, and sometimes they were bad.

-You know, the Exile of Judah didn’t fix our sinfulness did it?
-So 500 years after the Exile of Judah, Jesus would leave his heavenly home and come to earth to live in exile among us humans.
-He would come to be our servant and save us from our sin by dying on the cross for us, so that we could one day go to live with God forever where we belong.
-We weren’t meant to live apart from God, and with Jesus we never have to.
-For now, while we are in our exile here on earth, Jesus lives inside of us.
-And one day, just like Judah, we will be allowed to go home to live with God in heaven forever.
+Five hundred years after Judah was sent into exile, Jesus would willingly leave his heavenly home and come to earth to live in exile among us.
+He would come to be our servant and save us from our sin, so that we could one day go to live with God forever where God promises we belong.
+You see, we weren’t meant to live apart from God, and with Jesus we never have to.
+With Jesus we are never alone.

 Because of Jesus we will live with God forever.

 With Jesus I never have to feel like I am all alone.

 To help your children understand exile a bit better you can show them Simba’s exile scene from The Lion King.
 Did Simba stay in exile with Timon and Pumbaa?
 Just like Simba we will be brought home to reign with Jesus.

 Jesus, thank you for saving us from our sins so that we won’t ever have to be exiled from God again.
 Help me to know I am never alone.
 Amen.